Deliverability

 Why do some email marketing platforms perform so much better than others?

-We’d love to know what the top performers' secret is – and we’re sure the other tools do too!
-What we do know is that the ISPs often have the last say on whether an email lands in an inbox.
+We’d love to know what the top performers' secret is – and we’re sure the other ESPs do too!
+What we do know is that the ISPs often have the last say on whether an email lands in an inbox if you are using a shared IP address.
 This means that they have to trust the mail server sending that email; in our case, that means the server used by the newsletter service.

 If that same server also happens to be sending out emails for other clients that are considered ‘spammy’, the deliverability of your own emails could suffer.
 Newsletter services, therefore, make it a priority to maintain their server’s reputation.
 But some are clearly doing a better job of this than others.